-The startup scene is big, complicated and competitive, and growing bigger, more complicated and more competitive each day.
+The SaaS startup scene is big, complicated and competitive, and growing bigger, more complicated and more competitive each day.
 Great ideas and fantastic products abound, and increasingly, the fine line between success and failure seems to come down to who you know.

 Many of the biggest names in tech benefited from the mentorship of seasoned entrepreneurs: Mark Zuckerburg had Steve Jobs, Bill Gates had Warren Buffet, and Sheryl Sandberg benefited from the guidance of her former college professor, Larry Summers.

 In the hunt for any kind of competitive edge, this raises an important question: do you need a startup mentor?

 In simple terms, a startup mentor is somebody that's been in your position, worked through it, and come out the other side; somebody with: